-ERISA and the Code impose certain duties on persons who are fiduciaries of a Plan subject to Title I of ERISA or Section 4975 of the Code (an "ERISA Plan") and prohibit certain transactions involving the assets of an ERISA Plan and its fiduciaries or other interested parties.
+ERISA and the Code impose certain duties on persons who are fiduciaries of, or with respect to, a Plan subject to Title I of ERISA or Section 4975 of the Code or an entity that is deemed to hold assets of either of the foregoing by virtue of such employee benefit plan's or plan's investment in the entity (each, an "ERISA Plan") and prohibit certain transactions involving the assets of an ERISA Plan and its fiduciaries or other interested parties.
 Among other things, consideration should be given to:

-- whether the investment is prudent under Section 404(a)(1)(B) of ERISA and any other applicable Similar Laws; - whether in making the investment, that ERISA Plan will satisfy the diversification requirements of Section 404(a)(l)(C) of ERISA and any other applicable Similar Laws; - whether the acquisition or holding of the common units will constitute a "prohibited transaction" under Section 406 of ERISA or Section 4975 of the Code (please see discussion under "- Prohibited Transaction Issues" below); - whether the Plan will be considered to hold, as plan assets, (i) only common units or (ii) an undivided interest in our underlying assets (please see the discussion under "- Plan Asset Issues" below); and - whether the investment will result in recognition of unrelated business taxable income by the Plan and, if so, the potential after-tax investment return "Material Tax Considerations - Tax-Exempt Organizations and Other Investors."
+- whether the investment is prudent under Section 404(a)(1)(B) of ERISA; - whether in making the investment, that ERISA Plan will satisfy the diversification requirements of Section 404(a)(l)(C) of ERISA; - whether the acquisition or holding of the common units will constitute a "prohibited transaction" under Section 406 of ERISA or Section 4975 of the Code (please see discussion under "- Prohibited Transaction Issues" below); - whether the investing ERISA Plan will be considered to hold, as plan assets, (i) only common units or (ii) an undivided interest in our underlying assets (please see the discussion under "- Plan Asset Issues" below); and - whether the investment will result in recognition of unrelated business taxable income by the ERISA Plan and, if so, the potential after-tax investment return (please see "Material Tax Considerations - Tax-Exempt Organizations and Other Investors").

-Under ERISA and the Code, any person with discretionary authority or control over the administration of an ERISA Plan or the management or disposition of the assets of an ERISA Plan, or who renders investment advice for a fee or other compensation to an ERISA Plan, often called a fiduciary, should consider the ERISA Plan's particular circumstances and all of the facts and circumstances of the investment and determine whether an investment in us is authorized by the appropriate governing instruments and the applicable provisions of ERISA, the Code and/or any Similar Laws relating to the fiduciary's duties to the ERISA Plan and is a proper investment for the ERISA Plan.
+Under ERISA and the Code, any person with discretionary authority or control over the administration of an ERISA Plan or the management or disposition of the assets of an ERISA Plan, or who renders investment advice for a fee or other compensation to an ERISA Plan, often called a fiduciary, should consider the ERISA Plan's particular circumstances and all of the facts and circumstances of the investment and determine whether an investment in our common units is authorized by the appropriate governing instruments and the applicable provisions of ERISA and/or the Code relating to the fiduciary's duties to the ERISA Plan and is a proper investment for the ERISA Plan.